-In The 3 layers of trauma – ancestral, generational, current-life I describe how all emotional damage originates in one of three ‘layers’ in our unconscious: a current-life experience we were unable to process, or unresolved trauma inherited from recent or distant ancestors.
+In Trauma exists as a series of ripples I describe how all emotional damage originates in one of the ‘trauma layers’ in our unconscious: a current-life experience we were unable to process, or unresolved trauma inherited from recent or distant ancestors.

 This allows us to add another stage to our process map:

 Trauma → Unique inputs → Consistent process → Unique outputs